 - Back up your hydration system A rock-solid, leakproof, 3-liter hydration system, in addition to two 1-liter Lexan bottles and a 3- to 5-liter Dromedary for dry camping, are a must in this desert environment.

-Flagstaff photographer Elias Butler has spent the last decade traversing perilous terrain to get the perfect Grand Canyon shot.
+Flagstaff photographer Elias Butler has spent more than a decade traversing perilous terrain to get the perfect Grand Canyon shot.
 Now you can shoot from his favorite spots.

-Reached from the South Rim via a five-mile hike on the Hermit and Boucher Trails, this sandstone lip above Hermit Creek offers one of the most spectacular panoramas of the Grand Canyon and Colorado River.
+Yuma Point: Reached from the South Rim via a five-mile hike on the Hermit and Boucher Trails, this sandstone lip above Hermit Creek offers one of the most spectacular panoramas of the Grand Canyon and Colorado River.
 "Always stop down [your camera's aperture] to achieve the traditional landscape that captures everything near and far in sharp focus," says Butler.
-UTM: 12S 0389468E 3994056N

-Getting to this remote spot requires an all-day, off-trail hike from the bottom of the Nankoweap Trail into an upper branch of Nankoweap Creek below Point Imperial on the North Rim.
+Kolb Arch: Getting to this remote spot requires an all-day, off-trail hike from the bottom of the Nankoweap Trail into an upper branch of Nankoweap Creek below Point Imperial on the North Rim.
 The reward for the arduous bushwhacking is a rarely seen look at the arch named for the Grand Canyon's first nationally-renowned photographers, the Kolb Brothers.
 "The best time to shoot this unique feature is before noon, when the sun is hitting the arch," says Butler.
-UTM: 12S 0413064E 4015932N